A compact, modern city, famed for refined crafts and its vibrant, violent history

-Just 12 minutes by train west of Gifu City, Ogaki Castle is another concrete reconstruction of a 16th century castle.
+Just 12 minutes by train west of Gifu Station, Ogaki Castle is another concrete reconstruction of a 16th century castle.
 Ogaki was the closest castle to the battlefield of Sekigahara and was involved heavily in the wars of the 16th century.
 The museum inside the castle retells the story.

 Japan's legendary battle

 In 1600 Tokugawa Ieyasu faced Ishida Mitsunari in what would become the defining battle of Japanese history, the Battle of Sekigahara.
 The ensuing bloodshed brought to an end the Warring States Period (1467-1603), roughly 150 years of continuous civil war.

 Tokugawa won the day, united the country, and began his shogunate, a dynasty that ruled Japan in relative peace for 250 years.
 Today, the Battle of Sekigahara is commemorated with a fascinating museum in the town center and recreations of the various army camps in the narrow valley.

 Tajimi and its pottery